 Online Free Template Libraries

-Chris Crawford has a couple of folder (slip joint, lock back, liner lock) designs available here.
+- Chris Crawford has a couple of folders (slip joint, lock back, liner lock) designs available here.

 If you’re not quite there yet, you can buy pre-cut knife blanks (Shop online at SDKnives.co.za) that you can grind and attach your own handles to.